9:00am - 5:00pm

 Plantation Real Estate Law Firm Stands Up for Homeowners in Disputes with Lenders

 A mortgage satisfaction letter is a written notice a borrower receives from their lender when their home loan is paid off.
-Once lenders record the satisfaction of mortgage with the appropriate county, the lien on the property is released.
-But what happens if you receive a mortgage satisfaction letter in error and, honestly believing your loan is paid off, you stop making mortgage payments?
+Once lenders record the satisfaction of the mortgage with the appropriate county, the lien on the property is released.
+But what happens if you receive a mortgage satisfaction letter in error and, honestly believing your loan is paid off, stop making mortgage payments?
 Or what if you have made the final payment on your loan, but your lender does not record your mortgage satisfaction as required by law and still has a lien against your property?

-These serious errors by mortgage companies can have far-reaching impacts.
+These severe errors by mortgage companies could have far-reaching impacts.
 You could find yourself having to come up with a large amount of money to catch up on mortgage payments, or even being threatened with foreclosure.
-You could encounter problems trying to sell your home if there is still a lien against the title.
-In either case, it isn’t fair that homeowners should have to pay for the mistakes made by mortgage lenders.
-If you are facing either of these complex situations because of an error by your lender, considering getting the help of an experienced real estate attorney who can explain the recourse you have and guide you toward resolving the problem.
+You could encounter problems selling your home if there is still a lien against the title.
+In either case, it is not fair that homeowners should have to pay for the mistakes made by mortgage lenders.

 Contact Florida Attorney Carlos M. Amor When You Need Experienced Legal Help

-Carlos M. Amor is a skillful real estate lawyer in Florida who is well-versed in representing clients in issues related to erroneous mortgage satisfaction letters, problems with lien releases and other mortgage errors.
-To arrange a consultation, call him at (954) 453-7200.
-For your convenience, Carlos M. Amor offers free consults, by phone, via video meeting or in person.
+Carlos M. Amor is a skillful real estate lawyer in Florida who is well-versed in representing clients in issues related to erroneous mortgage satisfaction letters, problems with lien releases, and other mortgage errors.

-There are several steps you can take to try to resolve the problem.
+There are several steps you could take to try to resolve the problem.
 You can start by notifying the mortgage company in writing of their mistake.
 This type of communication is called a Notice of Error.
 The lender has a finite amount of time to respond.
 They must acknowledge your communication within five days, although it may take them up to 30 days to inform you about how they will address the problem.

 • File a written and notarized satisfaction of mortgage document with the clerk in the county where the property is located.
 This document will be entered into the official records of the county.
 It releases the lien that the mortgage company has on the property.

-If you have paid off your mortgage loan and your lender has not taken the steps as required by Florida law to release the property, you have legal recourse.
+If you have paid off your mortgage loan and your lender has not taken the steps Florida law requires to release the property, you have legal recourse.
 You can request that the lender have the mortgage satisfaction document recorded.
 If the lender does not adequately respond to your request, you may be able to file a civil lawsuit to have the filing of the mortgage release enforced by the court.

 Attorney Carlos M. Amor Effectively Takes on Mortgage Lenders